-- full protection against the potential appreciation of the forint - you can benefit from favourable exchange rate movements completely - limited potential loss with the option premium as maximum - the minimum value of the HUF cash flow can be planned with certainty - given a specific tenor and nominal value, the option premium and the strike rate can be tailored to your expectations, plans and budget.
-Changing a parameter entails change in the rest. - the position can be closed with a counter deal (selling of a EUR put option), at any time before the expiry date, resulting in an income for your company, because an option never has a negative value
+- full protection against a potential depreciation of the forint - you can benefit from favourable exchange rate movements completely - limited potential loss, with the option premium as maximum - the maximum value of the HUF cash flow can be planned with certainty - given a specific tenor and nominal value, the option premium and the strike rate can be tailored to your expectations, plans and budget.
+Changing a parameter entails change in the rest. - the position can be closed with a counter deal (selling of EUR call option), at any time before the expiry date, resulting in an income for your company, because an option never has a negative value risks of transaction